 Christy holds a BA in Homeland Security and Gender Studies (known affectionately as a Safe Sex major) from Tulane University and is working to complete her MPS in Homeland Security, also from Tulane.

-Ben Bayliss is the Deaf Editor for Can I Play That?
+Ben Bayliss is the Deaf Editor and News Editor for Can I Play That?
 He’s been a YouTuber, a streamer, worked in TV, and then progressed into games journalism from 2015 by writing at small gaming sites.
 He grew his journalism skills after arriving at DualShockers in 2018 and freelancing at various outlets, bringing a deeper attention to accessibility in video games on mainstream outlets.

 He dislikes bad subtitles.
 His complaining online has seen him speaking with studios as an accessibility advisor, and he’s determined to not only help developers and publishers make their games more accessible, but make subtitles in video games an industry standard.